 The dirt itself also wasn’t the best.
 A dry, grey, lifeless color mixed with sand, the stuff that was passing as soil was a far cry from the soft black-brown stuff I was used to seeing in flowerbeds back home (This was before I started composting, which later fixed the issue).
 Still, I forged ahead like the naive farmers trekking across the western U.S in The Grapes of Wrath, hopeful and unaware of the frustrating issues that would befall me.

-Overall, it was a wonderful experience.
-Would it have kept me alive should all infrastructure collapse and life cease to exist as we know it?
+Still, there were successes.
+I did manage to fill a whole casserole with veggies, among other things, and overall, it was a wonderful experience.
+Would it have kept me alive should all infrastructure collapse and life cease to exist as we know it, though?
 No, it definitely would not have.

 Needless to say, there were a lot of sad days and unspeakable inefficiencies.
 Even plants that did manage to do well aren’t always practical.
 The surviving cauliflower was amazing cooked from fresh, but the plant is HUGE, as is broccoli.
 Some plants take years to be fruitful, others require a lot of water, both of which pose difficulties n the middle of the drought-stricken Cape.
 It’s a tough time all around.